reductstore/reduct-py/README.md

 ### Supported ReductStore Versions and Backward Compatibility

 The library is backward compatible with the previous versions.
 However, some methods have been deprecated and will be removed in the future releases.
-Please refer to the [Changelog](CHANGELOG.md) for more details.
+Please refer to [CHANGELOG.md](./CHANGELOG.md) for more details.
 The SDK supports the following ReductStore API versions:

 * v1.15